 Don't Pack Messy Foods

 If your child is a messy eater and you don't want to spend your evenings and weekends getting stains out of school clothes, this is a no-brainer.
 But really, this is not just for messy eaters.
 Any kid can dribble, and then they have to wear that spill for the rest of the day.
 The older they get, the more embarrassing that is.
 Minimize the items that leave big stains.

-Avoid anything red, like ketchup or tomato sauce, and drinks or other liquids (like yogurt in a tube) with bright dyes.
-And go easy on the mustard too.
+Avoid anything red, such as ketchup or tomato sauce, and drinks or other liquids (such as yogurt in a tube) with bright dyes.
+And go easy on the mustard.

 03 of 08